Project Munnie is a bookkeeping tool I created to get better understanding of my personal finances in an efficient manner.

 Some basic understanding of how and what you are spending is important; especially if you want to improve your lifestyle.
 Not only you can improve it by earning more but also and even more importantly by lowering your costs.
 Freeing the money you have from the need to buy more and more stuff you don't need is thereby a powerful concept.
 By truly looking at your expenses you might be surprised by what your you are really spending!

 Personally I like to simplify my life.
 Less stuff, less material, less weight.
 I have maybe a love and hate relationship with stuff.
 Since I am a product developer I love to create things but by times I can't wait to get rid off all the things I do not really need.
 On the other side I value my time.
 I value my time more than the things I have.
 So that is why I wanted to see what the minimum amount of time is I need to spend to get my life going.
-Even if you life on a "higher lever" it is important, because it is your base, and from there you can go into the direction you want.
+Even if you life on a "higher lever" it is important, because it is your base, and from there you can go into any direction you want.

 Understanding your expenses by simply creating a list and counting things up is in my vision a bad habit.
 The best thing you can do is looking backwards to your real expenses and categorize each of them.
 Therefore I pay always by pin (Dutch bank card) since then all my transactions are recorded and I can just simply download them into a *.csv file.
 Previously I categorized all my bank transactions by hand in Excel.
-Project Munnie is a tool that automates this process somewhat and it adds charts and tables for financial insights.
+Project Munnie is a tool that automates this process somewhat and it adds charts and tables for financial insights with one click.